On the semiampleness of the positive part of CKM Zariski decompositions: Introduction

-In the case $N=0$, a very similar result was stated by Miles Reid in \cite{Rei93} and was proved by Florin Ambro in the more general setting of quasi-log varieties in \cite[theorem 7.2]{Amb01} (see also \cite[theorem 4.4]{Fuj09a}).
-Moreover, when $X$ is smooth and $\D$ and $N$ are SNCS divisors Conjecture 1 is true and follows from \cite[theorem 5.1]{Fuj07b}.
+In the case $N=0$, a very similar result was stated by Miles Reid in \cite{Rei93} and was proved by Florin Ambro in the more general setting of quasi-log varieties in \cite[Theorem 7.2]{Amb01} (see also \cite[Theorem 4.4]{Fuj09}).
+Moreover, when $X$ is smooth and $\D$ and $N$ are divisors with simple normal crossing support, Conjecture 2 is true and follows from \cite[Theorem 5.1]{Fuj12}.
 In fact the saturation condition discussed by Fujino corresponds to the properties of the positive part of the Zariski decomposition.

-Note that a sufficient condition for the positive part $P$ to be logbig for the pair $(X,\D)$ is that the augmented base locus $\B_+(D)$ does not contain any LC center of the pair.
-Hence Conjecture 1 would imply the following:
+By using Fujino's theorem, in Section 4 we prove the following: